The Secret Storm: Susan Ames Dunbar

+Pauline Rysdale

-Pauline RysdalePauline Rysdale, (née Tyrell, previously Harris) known more familiarly as "Aunt Pauline", was played by the actress Haila Stoddard.
+Pauline Rysdale, (née Tyrell, previously Harris) known more familiarly as "Aunt Pauline", was played by the actress Haila Stoddard.

 Pauline was the daughter of Judge J.T. and Grace Tyrell, who owned Tyrell's Department Store.
 The Tyrell family was one of the oldest and richest families in town.
 She and Peter Ames were engaged to be married, but was shocked to discover that he eloped with her younger sister, Ellen Ames.
 One day later, Ellen was in a car accident and was killed.
 She helped her grieving brother in-law, and his three children, but she had some ulterior motives.
 She was still in love with Peter and was angling to still marry him.

 After several affairs, Pauline eventually married a man named Arthur Rysdale.
 She was interested in nearly destroying any relationship that Peter would have.
 He was intent on marrying Jane Edwards, the recently hired housekeeper, but Pauline found Jane's presumably dead husband, Bruce, and the two reconciled.
 With her own marriage to Arthur Rysdale, she was not always causing any more trouble.
 Arthur's son, Kip, eventually married, then divorced Pauline's niece, Amy Ames.

 During the battle with Jane, Pauline had help from her oldest niece, Susan Ames Dunbar.
 She was as against her father remarrying as Aunt Pauline was.

 However, by the 1970s, Aunt Pauline had mellowed a great deal and was not as malevolent as in the 1950s.
 She had been relegated to the background, but it was presumed that she was still living in Woodbridge.